 Whether you are looking to reinvent the theme of your bar or just wanting to add some new entertainment options, pinball can connect a new audience to your business.
 The more active, young crowd is looking to engage their gaming prowess on a night out, and older pinballers will enjoy the nostalgia pinball machines offer.

 More than just a recreational activity for some, competitive pinball and pinball tournaments are seeing growth throughout the States.
-The International Flipper Pinball Association holds events in nearly every state, and their presence is growing nationally and internationally.
+The International Flipper Pinball Association holds events in nearly every state, and its presence is growing nationally and internationally.
 Tournaments are held in bars, restaurants, and cafes, and they offer a unique opportunity to connect with the local community.

 In a more recreational setting, arcade bars are also spreading as a way for patrons to connect their love of gaming with the outside world.
 Themed arcade bars attract an audience looking for more in a bar than the familiar trappings.
 With this said, simply having a machine offers customers a fun, engaging game to spend a couple of minutes on in between buying food and drinks.